Featured news

 Automotive technology is evolving fast, and that includes the world of wheelchair accessible vehicles.

-AI and automation are no longer just ideas for the future, they’re actively reshaping how these vehicles work, making driving and travelling much easier and safer for disabled drivers and passengers.
+Automation is no longer just an idea for the future, it’s actively reshaping how these vehicles work, making driving and travelling much easier and safer for drivers and passengers.

-In this blog, we will explore some of the key wheelchair accessible vehicle features that are transforming accessibility and predict what technological advances we might expect in the future.
+In this blog, we will explore some of the key wheelchair accessible vehicle features that are transforming accessibility across the Dacia Jogger and Ford Connect vehicle range.

 Voice-activated controls for greater independence

-Voice-activated systems have come a long way.
-Today, they allow drivers to control everything from climate settings to navigation, simply by speaking.
+Voice-activated systems have come a long way, allowing drivers to manage everything from climate settings to navigation using just their voice.

 For wheelchair users with limited hand mobility, this hands-free control is not just convenient, it’s essential for safety and independence.